-As before, prices sit in the £23,000 to £36,000 bracket and there's the option of two or four-wheel drive, five or seven seats and manual or XTronic automatic transmission.
-As ever, the familiar trim grades are Visia, Acenta, n-tec and Tekna.
+As before, prices sit in the £25,000 to £34,000 bracket and there's the option of five or seven seats and, on the diesel, two or four-wheel drive.
+The dCi comes only as a manual.
+The petrol version comes only as a 2WD DCT auto.
+As ever, the familiar trim grades are Visia, Acenta, Acenta Premium, N-Connecta and Tekna.
 All trim levels feature air-conditioning, alloy wheels and six airbags, LED daytime running lights, five-inch colour combimeter display, Bluetooth with microphone, cruise control and speed limiter.
 Hill start assist, follow me home lights and a luggage board system are also among the features fitted as standard.

 Range-topping Tekna models feature an array of technologies that further confirm Nissan's lead in the crossover market.
 These include LED headlamps, leather seats, electrically-adjustable driver's seat, front and rear parking sensors and 19-inch alloy wheels.
 In addition, Tekna models also feature a new BOSE audio system, along with the brand's 'Intelligent key with engine start button' system.

 Camera-driven safety technology has taken a step forward with Nissan's 'ProPILOT' package.
 This combines three systems - Lane Keep Assist (LKA), Intelligent Cruise Control (ICC) and Traffic Jam Pilot (TJP).
 It's supposed to be the first stage on the brand's journey to autonomous driving, giving drivers more freedom by allowing them to automate the mundane elements of their motoring life.